AntoineRichard/Deep-Model-Identification-Toolbox/README.md

 ### General principle

-To ease the use of this tool we rely on argparse to parse the arguments provided by the user.
+To ease the use of this tool, we rely on argparse to parse the arguments provided by the user.
 To feed the argument and start training use the following command:

-python3 rules.py ''The list of arguments''
+python3 rules.py ''A list of arguments''

 ### Data-Loading arguments

 The framework offers 3 options to load data.
-However all those options requires the data to be in the HDF5 format with the following structure:
+However all those options require the data to be in the HDF5 format with the following structure:
 - Each line is a new data point
 - The data must be chronologically ordered
-- On a line the data must have the following format: TimeStamp (optional), States, Commands
+- On a line, the data must have the following format: TimeStamp (optional), States, Commands
-- Additionally the data can contain a continuity idx: TimeStamp (optional), Continuity\_idx (optional), States, Commands.
+- Additionally the data can contain a continuity bit: TimeStamp (optional), Continuity\_bit (optional), States, Commands.

-Theoritically the timestamp and the continuity idx can be placed anywhere in the array, yet it is better to place them as shown above.
+Theoritically the timestamp and the continuity bit can be placed anywhere in the array, yet it is better to place them as shown above.

-No matter how many datafile you want to train one they have to be placed inside a folder (even if there is only one)
+No matter how many datafile you want to use, they have to be placed inside a folder (even if there is only one)

 There are 3 data options:
 - **3 Folders**: for train, test and validation.
 To use this option simply add the following arguments: